 In this article we discuss gastric sleeve surgery.
 We’ll explain what it is, who it’s suitable for, walk through the process from preparation to recovery and look at the results patients can achieve.

-Gastric sleeve surgery is an irreversible procedure which involves the removal of part of your stomach and stapling the cut edges to form a new narrow stomach or “sleeve.”
+Gastric sleeve surgery or laparoscopic sleeve gastrectomy is an irreversible procedure which involves the removal of part of your stomach and stapling the cut edges to form a new narrow stomach or “sleeve.”
 The new stomach will usually be about 1/10th the size of your original stomach.

 You will feel full far quicker than before and you won’t be able to eat as much, which helps you lose weight.
 The surgery also removes the part of your stomach that makes a hormone that boosts your appetite.